 INTRODUCTION

-Chiari malformations is a condition where the cerebellum of the brain is structurally defected and has highly heritable neurological disorders.
-These neurological disorders result from a different malformations of the occipital bone of the canine skull.
-It is believed that Chiari malformation were identified in the breed Cavalier King Charles Spaniels.
-According to the resources, almost 95% of Cavalier King Charles Spaniels have Chiari malformation, however any type of symptoms can be found in only a quarter of these dogs.
-The cause of Chiari-like malformation is not fully understood, but is thought to be hereditary in some breeds.
+Chiari malformation is a condition where the cerebellum of the brain is structurally defective and has highly heritable neurological disorders.
+These neurological disorders result from different malformations of the occipital bone of the canine skull.
+For this reseach Chiari malformation was identified in the breed of Cavalier King Charles Spaniels.
+According to the resources, almost 95% of Cavalier King Charles Spaniels have Chiari malformation, however any type of symptoms can be found in only one quarter of these dogs.
+The cause of Chiari-like malformation is not fully understood, but it is thought to be hereditary in some breeds.
 A Chiari-like malformation (caudal occipital malformation syndrome) is a condition that retards the growth of the hollow places in dog’s skull, making the posterior fossa too small or deformed.
-This causes Syringomyelia, which is the compression of the brain.
-Researchers estimate that more than 50% of cavaliers may have Syringomyelia.
-The severity and extent of Syringomyelia also appear to get worse in each succeeding generation of cavaliers.
-It is worldwide in scope and not limited to any country, breeding line, or kennel, and experts report that it is believed to be inherited in the cavalier.
-This disease not only affects thousands of dogs, but over three hundred thousand children are affected yearly with similar condition.
+This causes syringomyelia, which is the compression of the brain.
+Researchers estimate that more than 50% of cavaliers may have syringomyelia.
+The severity and extent of syringomyelia also appears to get worse in each succeeding generation of cavaliers.
+It is worldwide in scope and not limited to any country, breeding line, or kennel, and experts report that it is believed to be inherited in this breed of dog.
+This disease not only affects thousands of dogs, but over three hundred thousand children are affected yearly with a similar condition.
 Therefore, canines are an appropriate model for the treatment of the human condition.
-In the veterinary field, the thermographic images of canines of breed Cavalier King Charles Spaniel are taken into consideration to investigate the extent of Chiari malformation or COMS pathology.
-Several patterns of the images are used to develop pattern classification algorithm to classify absent, mild, moderate and severe classes of the pathology which makes easier to identify the normal and abnormal dogs.
-In this study, the thermographic images of canines of the breed Cavalier King Charles Spaniel are used to investigate Syringomyelia pathology.
+In the veterinary field, the thermographic images of canines of the breed Cavalier King Charles Spaniel are taken into consideration to investigate the extent of Chiari malformation or COMS pathology.
+Several patterns of the images are used to develop pattern classification algorithm to classify absent, mild, moderate and severe classes of the pathology which makes it easier to identify the normal and abnormal dogs.
+In this study, the thermographic images of canines of the breed Cavalier King Charles Spaniel are used to investigate syringomyelia pathology.

 LITERATURE REVIEW